 1. WHICH COUNTERTOP IS THE MOST HEAT-RESISTANT, GRANITE OR QUARTZ?

 Granite is DEFINITELY the most heat-resistant, but quartz has a ‘reasonable’ heat resistance.

 Granite countertops are REMARKABLY resistant to heat.
 However, place the same hot pot on the same spot time and time again, and you risk losing a bit of colour in your granite countertop.
 But aside from this, granite countertops are GENERALLY heat-proof.
 Still worried?
 Use a trivet.

 Black granite countertops in a budget-friendly update with Sherwin Williams Alabaster cabinets

 While quartz countertop does a GREAT job of withstanding heat (not including the less expensive/lower quality brands), even high-quality brands can be damaged by excess heat.

-This being said, I’m a HUGE fool in the kitchen and am hard-pressed to even wear an apron or bib, never mind putting a trivet under my hot pot of Kraft Dinner.
+That said, I’m a HUGE fool in the kitchen and am hard-pressed even to wear an apron or bib, never mind putting a trivet under my hot pot of Kraft Dinner.
 And guess what?
-So far so good, and that’s in 10 years of homes with quality quartz countertops.
+So far, so good, and that’s in 10 years of homes with quality quartz countertops.